mtumilowicz/scala-akka-http-workshop/README.md

         * This BackOfSupervisor creates the actor from the Props and supervises it, and does use a delay mechanism to prevent fast restarts.

+# akka http
+* The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream
+* The high-level, routing API of Akka HTTP provides a DSL to describe HTTP “routes” and how they should be handled
+* Marshalling
+    * Transforming request and response bodies between over-the-wire formats and objects to be used in your application is done separately from the route declarations, in marshallers, which are pulled in implicitly using the “magnet” pattern.
+    * This means that you can complete a request with any kind of object as long as there is an implicit marshaller available in scope.
+    * Marshalling is the process of converting a higher-level (object) structure into some kind of lower-level representation, often a “wire format”.
+Other popular names for marshalling are “serialization” or “pickling”.
+* unmarshalling
+    * “Unmarshalling” is the process of converting some kind of a lower-level representation, often a “wire format”, into a higher-level (object) structure.
+Other popular names for it are “Deserialization” or “Unpickling”.
+* Timeouts
+    * idle-timeout is a global setting which sets the maximum inactivity time of a given connection
+        * In other words, if a connection is open but no request/response is being written to it for over idle-timeout time, the connection will be automatically closed.
+            ```
+            akka.http.server.idle-timeout
+            akka.http.client.idle-timeout
+            akka.http.host-connection-pool.idle-timeout
+            akka.http.host-connection-pool.client.idle-timeout
+            ```
+        * Request timeouts are a mechanism that limits the maximum time it may take to produce an HttpResponse from a route
+            * If that deadline is not met the server will automatically inject a Service Unavailable HTTP response and close the connection to prevent it from leaking and staying around indefinitely (for example if by programming error a Future would never complete, never sending the real response otherwise).
+* Server API